nullwiz/audiopipe/README.md

 ## Troubleshooting

 - **Audio Processing**:
-  - Files under 60MB are processed as a single unit for better quality
-  - Larger files are automatically chunked for memory efficiency
+  - Standard mode processes complete audio files for best quality
+  - For very long files (>1 hour), use `--chop` to split into 15-minute chunks
   - If you get memory errors, try using `--device cpu` which uses less memory

 - **Transcription Accuracy**:
   - Specify the language with `--language` for better results
+  - Complete audio transcription provides better context than chunking
   - Improved accuracy for clear audio with minimal background noise

 - **Speaker Identification**:
   - If speakers are not correctly identified, try setting `--num-speakers`
   - Better results when speakers have distinct voices and don't talk over each other

-- **Visualization Overflow**:
-  - For very long transcripts, use the consolidated JSON file for visualization
-  - Run `python process_transcript.py` before generating visualizations
+  - Hugging Face token improves diarization accuracy but is not required

 ## Testing